sudhanshu-j/Digital-Shop-Website/README.md

 ### Acknowledgements

 - [Phlox Pro Template](https://demo.phlox.pro/shop-digital/) - The template used as the foundation for the design and layout of the website.

 - [ScrollReveal.js](https://scrollrevealjs.org/) - For smooth scroll animations on various sections of the website.

 - [Google Maps API](https://developers.google.com/maps) - For integrating Google Maps in the contact section.

 - [Font Awesome](https://fontawesome.com/) - For the icons used throughout the website.

 - [W3Schools](https://www.w3schools.com/) - For providing a great platform to learn web development.

 ---

 ### Demo

-You can view a live demo of the website [here](#) (replace `#` with the actual link if deployed on a live server, e.g., GitHub Pages, Netlify, etc.).
+You can view a live demo of the website [here](#).
 Alternatively, you can download the files and run them locally following the instructions above.